battle-tactics-strategies

 Legacy and Decline

 By the late Roman period, the auxiliary system evolved, and archer units were increasingly recruited from Huns and other steppe peoples, reflecting a shift toward horse archery.
 The field army included sagittarii from beyond the frontiers, such as Hunni sagittarii.
-However, the Roman tradition of auxiliary archers left a mark on medieval tactics, as Byzantine armies continued to employ composite bows from the steppes and the Middle East.
-The legacy is also visible in the archery traditions of the Islamic Caliphates, which borrowed heavily from Roman military organization.
-The Roman auxiliary archer, though often overshadowed by the legionary, was an essential component of the empire’s military success, providing a specialized tool that allowed the legions to fight effectively on every terrain from the Scottish highlands to the Syrian desert.
+However, the Roman tradition of auxiliary archers left a profound mark on medieval tactics.
+Byzantine armies continued to employ composite bows from the steppes and the Middle East, and the military manuals of Emperor Maurice and Leo VI describe archery drills that echo earlier Roman practices.
+The legacy is also visible in the archery traditions of the Islamic Caliphates, which borrowed heavily from Roman military organization and equipment.
+The Roman auxiliary archer, though often overshadowed by the legionary, was an essential component of the empire’s success, providing a specialized tool that allowed the legions to fight effectively on every terrain from the Scottish highlands to the Syrian desert.
+For further reading on the evolution of archery in the Roman world, see the relevant section at Ancient History Encyclopedia.